 Spreadsheets are great tools for number crunching.
-But if you have lots of data, for example on customers, personnel or your inventory, you may benefit from a more efficient data management tool.
+But if you have lots of data, for example on customers, staff or your inventory, you may benefit from a more efficient data management tool.
 Here's why you should consider replacing spreadsheets with databases to help your business grow…

 1. Centralised systems